BestReviews is reader-supported and may earn an affiliate commission. Details

 Whether your tool of choice is an upright vacuum cleaner, a canister vacuum cleaner, or a stick vac, the best vacuum cleaner is one that gets the job done to your satisfaction.
 Many of today’s cleaners include a variety of attachments that facilitate cleaning tight locations.
 For example, an upholstery tool with lint-catching bristles can assist in removing unwanted bits from your drapes.
 A crevice tool can delve deep within your couch cushions to remove wayward crumbs and other debris.

 Beyond upholstery and crevice tools, you may be curious as to which features would benefit you the most.
 For the answer to that question, you have come to the right place.
-In this guide, we address common consumer queries when shopping for a new vacuum cleaner.
-Continue reading for more top-notch information.

 When it comes to full-size manual vacuum cleaners for the home, there are three main types from which to choose: upright, canister, and stick vacuums.
 We concentrate on these three in this review, though a few less-traditional options also exist.

-When people picture a vacuum cleaner, the traditional upright is usually what springs to mind.
+Upright vacuums: When people picture a vacuum cleaner, the traditional upright is usually what springs to mind.
 Housed in a single component are the vacuum head, motor, and dirt receptacle, which you push in front of you as you clean the carpet.
 Uprights tend to provide the most powerful suction, and they perform equally well on high-pile carpeting and low-pile carpeting.
 Some even work on bare floors.
 You can find them in bagged and bagless styles, but notably, an upright purchase typically does not come with as many additional attachments as other vacuum types.

-A canister vacuum cleaner boasts a unique design consisting of a vacuum head connected to a tank by a long hose.
+Canister vacuums: A canister vacuum cleaner boasts a unique design consisting of a vacuum head connected to a tank by a long hose.
 To operate it, you move the vacuum head in front of you, slurping dirt and debris into the tank as it trails behind you.
 The best canister vacuums deliver on versatility with a wide range of accessories, allowing you to clean curtains, furniture, walls, ceilings, and of course, flooring.

 On the downside, dragging a canister tank behind you can be cumbersome, especially if you must carry it up flights of stairs, down narrow hallways, or from one large room to another.
 Heavy canister vacuums demand muscle power, and because of their bulk, it can be difficult to find a convenient storage spot for them between cleaning sessions.

-Lightweight and sleek, a stick vacuum cleaner is the slimline choice of the bunch.
+Stick vacuums: Lightweight and sleek, a stick vacuum cleaner is the slimline choice of the bunch.
 This machinery employs light suction and a rotating brush to extract dirt from carpet fibers into a bag or container.
 You can choose from corded and cordless stick models.
 (We’ll address the advantages and disadvantages of both types in a moment.)
 Because stick vacs have weaker suction, this should not necessarily be your primary vacuum.
 That said, a stick vacuum makes a great secondary vacuum — a handy tool for light cleaning days and simple touch-ups.

 For consumers who find themselves debating between a robot vacuum and a traditional vacuum, we offer the following tips for your consideration.